Ronald Haines Homepage

 Ronald finds the study of history and historical people fascinating and he believes that people are really no different now than they were even thousands of years ago in terms of their motivations, desires, prejudices and biases.
-Ronald Haines Historical Fiction novels are well researched for historical fact, and through his characters readers will be put inside the heads of the people who there, living it.
-Ronald is currently working on both the sequels and prequels to his latest historical adventure/romance novel, Pirates of the Bahamas, which will continue into a five part series ranging from the golden age of piracy through the American Revolution.
+Historical fiction by Ronald Haines are novels which have been well researched for historical fact, and through Ronald’s characters readers will be put inside the heads of the people who were there, living it.